pascalbakker/nvim/README.md

 # nvim

 My nvim files.
-It has some asethetic updates and tools to make vim more cozy.
-I mostly code in Scala, Java, and Python.
+I am trying to make nvim my main programming editor.
+All plugins I install try to make vim more IDE like and cozy.I mostly code in Scala, Python, Rust, and sometimes C.

 **Language Server**